NorthcoteHS/10DPRO/modules/u4_programming/functions/README.md

 4. `excited(word)`: Takes one string as input, and returns the string with an exclamation mark to the end.
 5. `stringJoin(str1, str2)`: Takes two strings as input, and returns the two strings joined with a space between them.
 6. `birthday(name)`: Prints "Happy birthday, [name]!" to the screen (using the inputted name).
 No return value.

+**Note:** Your `functions.py` should *define* each function.
+If you run the file, it won't produce any output unless you actually *call* the functions, which is fine!
+Feel free to call the functions at the bottom of your file to test that the functions are working correctly.